1Password/connect-sdk-js/README.md

 make test
 ```

-# About 1Password

-**[1Password](https://1password.com/)** is the world’s most-loved password manager.
-By combining industry-leading security and award-winning design, the company provides private, secure, and user-friendly password management to businesses and consumers globally.
-More than 60,000 business customers trust 1Password as their enterprise password manager.

 # Security

 1Password requests you practice responsible disclosure if you discover a vulnerability.
 Please submit discoveries via [BugCrowd](https://bugcrowd.com/agilebits).